How to Replace the Samsung DA97-15217B Ice Maker — Step-by-Step Guide

 • Multimeter (optional, for testing electrical connections before replacement)

-You do not need to remove the entire refrigerator cabinet or drain the water system for this replacement.
-The DA97-15217B can be accessed and replaced with the refrigerator in place and operational.
+You won’t need to remove the entire refrigerator cabinet or drain the water system for this replacement.
+The DA97-15217B can be accessed and replaced while the refrigerator is operational.

 ⚠️ Safety Warning for Ice Maker Replacement

-Before beginning any work on your Samsung refrigerator ice maker:
+Before you begin any work on your Samsung refrigerator ice maker:

-• Turn off the water supply: Locate the water shut-off valve for your refrigerator (typically located beneath the sink or at the main water line) and close it completely.
-This prevents water from flowing into the ice maker during disconnection
+• Turn off the water supply: Locate the water shut-off valve for your refrigerator (usually beneath the sink or at the main water line) and close it completely.
+This prevents water from flowing into the ice maker during disconnection.

-• Unplug the refrigerator: Disconnect the power cord from the electrical outlet.
-This eliminates electrical shock risk when handling the wire harness connected to the DA97-15217B
+• Unplug the refrigerator: Disconnect the power cord from the electrical outlet to eliminate electrical shock risks while handling the wire harness connected to the DA97-15217B.

 Step-by-Step Replacement Guide for the DA97-15217B Ice Maker